Timthreetwelve/TrayLauncher/TrayLauncher/ReadMe.txt

 Diagnostics
 ===========
-Press F2 to view the current settings.
+Press Shift F1 to view the current settings.
 Pressing F3 will open the menu file in the default application for XML files.
 F4 will open the temp file which contains diagnostic messages.
 If TrayLauncher encounters an error, it will display an error message and also write messages to the temp file.